chrispetersen33/Coursera-Capstone/README.md

 # Coursera-Capstone
-This GitHub is my Coursera CApstone for Battle of the Neighborhoods
+This GitHub is my Coursera Capstone for Battle of the Neighborhoods